This post was last updated on June 1, 2019

 Metal Dog Crates

 A metal dog crate is perhaps the most durable style out of the bunch.
-There is good variety to be found with metal crates too because they can be made from a number of different materials from aluminum to steel.
+There is a good variety to be found with metal crates too because they can be made from a number of different materials from aluminum to steel.

 Metal dog crates typically provide as much visibility and airflow as wire crates.
 However, there are some crates that have solid walls.
 So, if you are looking to go with this type of crate, you can decide whether or not your dog will be more comfortable seeing everything or having minimal visibility.